fetchcord/FetchCord/readme.md

 To run the scrip simply run `python3  run-rpc.py`, python 3.8 should have the `distro` module but if you get an error install it via pip, `pip3 install distro`
 ## If your distro or de/wm isn't supported, make an issue
+## Snap and Flatpak versions of Discord will not work

 ## running on macos
 run `python3 macos-rpc.py` and it will work!